ataislucky/responsive-music-platform/README.md

 This responsive music platform aspires to be a one-stop shop for all things music, catering to both music enthusiasts and aspiring artists.
 It will prioritize user experience with a focus on mobile accessibility, personalized discovery, and a thriving music community.

 ![me](https://github.com/ataislucky/responsive-music-platform/blob/main/platform%20musik%20responsive.gif)

+## Note: style.css is not included in this repository.
+If you need it, please contact me at ataislucky@gmail.com.